Justified (album): Commercial performance

 Internationally, Justified received a similar response.
-In the United Kingdom, Justified debuted at number six, and eventually peaked at number one on the week of November 16, 2002, remaining atop for seven non-consecutive weeks.
-The album has appeared on the chart for eighty-four weeks; it has been certified five times platinum by the British Phonographic Industry (BPI) for shipments of 1.5 million copies.
+In the United Kingdom, Justified debuted at number six on the week of November 16, 2002, and eventually peaked at number one, remaining atop for seven non-consecutive weeks.
+The album has appeared on the chart for eighty-four weeks; it has been certified seven times platinum by the British Phonographic Industry (BPI) for shipments of 2.1 million copies.
 As of March 2015, Justified is the 41st best-selling album of the millennium in the United Kingdom.
 In Canada, the album peaked at number three and has been certified two times platinum by Music Canada.
 Justified debuted and peaked at number four in Denmark and the Netherlands, remaining on the charts for forty and seventy-two weeks, respectively.
 The album peaked at number five in New Zealand for one week, appearing on the chart for thirty-six weeks, and receiving a two times platinum certification by the Recording Industry Association of New Zealand (RIANZ) for shipping 15,000 units.
 Justified peaked in the top ten in Belgium, Australia and Norway.
 The album charted within the top thirty and forty in several other countries.
 As of June 2012, the album has sold over 10 million copies worldwide.

 In 2003, Justified was ranked as the 11th most popular album of the year on the Billboard 200.
 According to Billboard, as of 2022, Justified is one of the 15 best-performing 21st-century albums without any of its singles being number-one hits on the Billboard Hot 100.